robcarver17/pysystemtrade/README.md

 Currently pysystemtrade can do the following:
 - Backtesting environment that will work "out of the box" for chapter 15 of my book ["Systematic Trading"](https://www.systematicmoney.org/systematic-trading)
 - Implement all the optimisation and system design principles in the book and on my website.

-*Eventually* pysystemtrade will also be a complete implementation of a fully automated system for futures trading (for interactive brokers only), including regularly updated data
+- a complete implementation of a fully automated system for futures trading (for interactive brokers) - in progress

 pysystemtrade uses the [IB insync library](https://ib-insync.readthedocs.io/api.html) to connect to interactive brokers.